 While nothing can really prepare you for labor, a mixture of lime juice and honey in warm water can ease the process.
 Drinking this juice every three days after the completion of the first trimester, is said to make labor less painful.
 There is no medical proof to validate this at present, but this is the kind of common wisdom that is passed down several generations

 While there are great advantages of drinking lime juice or consuming lime in its different forms during pregnancy, there are certain concerns that one cannot shrug off.
 Let us look at the flip side now.

 Side Effects Of Eating Lime (Or Lime Juice) During Pregnancy

-- Acidity and heartburn: Drinking lemon juice can only aggravate these condition, in some women.
+Drinking lemon juice can only aggravate these conditions, in some women.
 In fact, in some women lime can also trigger acidity toward the end of their pregnancy.
 It is best to avoid lime in all its forms, in such a scenario